siberoloji/siberoloji.github.io/content/blog/2016-04-21-13-tips-for-your-linux-system.md

 url: /13-tips-for-your-linux-system/
 ---

-  We would like to point out that if you have a Linux system to take care of and want to rest your head comfortably, you should at least take the precautions we recommend below.
+  We would like to point out that if you have a Linuxsystem to take care ofand want to rest your head comfortably, you should at least take the precautions we recommend below.

 <!-- wp:heading {"level":1} -->
 # 1-Have a general security policy
 <!-- /wp:heading -->

   You should create a security policy, even if it is not very detailed, about what the authority limits of your system and users are.
 It would be very useful to have clear boundaries about what cannot be done without your permission, what can be done, or where the limit of which user profile ends.
-If you do not bother with the authorization process when using Linux and start giving root permission as the definitive solution, you may lose sleep.
+If you do not bother with the authorization process when usingLinuxand start giving root permission as the definitive solution, you may lose sleep.

 <!-- wp:heading {"level":1} -->